 Brown v.
 Board of Education Supreme Court decision.

-Willie Mays robs Vic Wertz with a catch in the World Series.
+Willie Mays robs Vic Wertz with his iconic over-the-shoulder catch in the World Series.

 Don Larsen pitches a perfect game in the World Series.